Semigroup: Group of fractions

 An important question is to characterize those semigroups for which this map is an embedding.
 This need not always be the case: for example, take S to be the semigroup of subsets of some set X with set-theoretic intersection as the binary operation (this is an example of a semilattice).
-Since A.A = A holds for all elements of S, this must be true for all generators of G(S) as well: which is therefore the trivial group.
+Since A.A = A holds for all elements of S, this must be true for all generators of G(S) as well, which is therefore the trivial group.
 It is clearly necessary for embeddability that S have the cancellation property.
-When S is commutative this condition is also sufficient and the Grothendieck group of the semigroup provides a construction of the group of fractions.
+When S is commutative this condition is also sufficient, and the group of fractions can be constructed as the Grothendieck group of the semigroup, or via a minor variant of the standard construction of the field of fractions of an integral domain.
 The problem for non-commutative semigroups can be traced to the first substantial paper on semigroups.
 Anatoly Maltsev gave necessary and sufficient conditions for embeddability in 1937.

 Semigroup methods in partial differential equations

 Semigroup theory can be used to study some problems in the field of partial differential equations.
 Roughly speaking, the semigroup approach is to regard a time-dependent partial differential equation as an ordinary differential equation on a function space.
 For example, consider the following initial/boundary value problem for the heat equation on the spatial interval (0, 1) ⊂ R and times t ≥ 0: